 The game is also backed by breathtaking visuals and an immersive sandbox world – it’s hard to beat.
-However, our hand-picked list is full of games like Black Desert Online that also provide the same, addictive grind fix.
+However, our hand-picked list is full of 10 grindy games like Black Desert Online that also provide the same, addictive style of play.

 Available on PC.

 Out of every game on this list, this one comes the closest to offering the Black Desert Online experience.
-Lost Ark doubles down on the action-combat, and also shares a similar aesthetic.
+Lost Ark doubles down on the action-packed combat, and also shares a similar aesthetic.

 Lost Ark feels like the developers made a cocktail mixing Diablo’s gameplay with a dash of Black Desert Online’s systems.
 It plays like your classic top-down ARPG, but expanded to an MMO scale.

-You will feel right at home with the combat system in Lost Ark if you’re coming hot off Black Desert Online.
+You will feel right at home with the combat system in Lost Ark if you’re coming hot off games like Black Desert Online.
 The attacks actually feel powerful, and you can see the impact.

 If you’re a huge fan of action-combat games, you should also give our games like Path of Exile list a read!
 A few of the titles on there have BDO’s fast-paced combat and gear grind.